ooz/blog/2021/towards-online-autonomy/README.md

 They are tailored towards consumption and guided interactions, most of the time they are inferior tools for creation.
 Users may perceive value from interacting with a smartphone, but the majority of interactions generate more revenue/profit for other entities through [attention economy](https://oliz.io/blog/2020/dev-talk-binge-random-wisdom/#attention-economy)
 (making platforms more attractive for other users, network effects, data classification, entry and generation etc.)
-If you don't use your smartphone to make money (media creator, influencer?), you are paying -sometimes premium- for being used.
+If you don't use your smartphone to make money (media creator, influencer?), you are paying -sometimes premium- for being used and distracted.

 ## Tech is Getting Consolidated...